-Water flows down in a stream coming from mountains and coalesces into a beautiful green lake that takes its natural shade from the surrounding lush green mountains.
+Water flows down in a stream from mountains and coalesces into a beautiful green lake that takes its natural shade from the surrounding lush green mountains.

 A walking track runs parallel to the stream that the local populace uses for commuting, and the track goes ahead to the villages far off into the mountains where life is still very simple and unpolluted.